adinashby-lasalle-college/database-management-lab-1-An-phantt/README.md

 #### Questions:
 1. What is the purpose of setting a primary key?
+To quickly associate data from multiple tables and combine that data in a meaningful way.
 2. What data types did you use for each field, and why?
+Text for name, last name, email.
+Date for DOB and long text for email
 ---

 ### Part 2: Adding Data to the Table